forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 **Tip**: Run the **SFDX: Open Default Org** command to easily check that your Salesforce extensions are running correctly and that you're connected to a Salesforce org.

+### Code Builder Environment Checklist

-4. Einstein for Developers extension is disabled in Code Builder by default.
-To enable the extension you must first set the Visual Studio Code telemetry level to `all`.
+1. Einstein for Developers extension is disabled in Code Builder by default.
+To enable the extension you must first set the Salesforce telemetry level to `true` for your VS Code workspace.
+This setting is on my default.
+Go to **Settings** and search for `salesforcedx-vscode-core.telemetry.enabled` to confirm.